A Gem of West Colorado

 The South Rim is the most popular part of the park, with a paved road, visitor center, and many vista points.
 The South Rim Road connects most of the scenic outlooks along the rim along with a few short hiking trails.

 There is also the East Portal Road which takes visitors down to the Gunnison River.
-While my curiosity got the better of me and I wanted to see the cliffs from water level, I’m not sure it was worth the hit to our breaks and gas tank.
+While my curiosity got the better of me and I wanted to see the cliffs from water level, I’m not sure it was worth the hit to our brakes and gas tank.
 The road down is incredibly steep and the area below is meant more for picnicking and recreation than photographing the canyon.

 Road Trip